avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 npx @angular/cli new my-first-app
 ```

-However, in this case, to run an Angular CLI command, you will have to use NPM first `npm run ng <command>` instead of just `ng <command>`.
+However, in this case, to run an Angular CLI command, you will need to use NPM first: `npm run ng <command>` instead of just `ng <command>`.

 #### Run the Angular dev server